 Fox Sports has the rights to the F1 live streams in Australia, which means you can watch all the action online via Foxtel.

 Kayo Sports is another option.
-This service offers new subscribers a 7-day free trial, while one-month subscriptions start at $25.
+A one-month subscription starts at $25.

 You can also use one of the best VPN services to follow the action from your home country even when you're elsewhere.